Car insurance for high-risk drivers in Michigan

 ---|---|---|---|

 Being a no-fault state means that your insurer will cover your medical expenses and lost wages following an accident, regardless of fault.
-However, exceptions may apply depending on the circumstances and the severity of injury or extent of damages.
+However, exceptions may apply depending on the circumstances and the severity of injuries or the extent of damage.
 The financial consequences of causing an accident are often higher than for speeding.
-But like speeding, rates typically continue to increase the more times you commit this infraction.
-Being at-fault for numerous collisions within a three- to five-year period may cause your licenses to be suspended or make you ineligible for coverage with some providers.
+But like speeding, an at-fault accident will typically cause your rates to increase more each time you commit this infraction.
+Being at fault for numerous collisions within a three- to five-year period may cause your license to be suspended or make you ineligible for coverage with some providers.

 Rates after a DUI